moloneydami/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. A Script that diplays content of a file
 3. A Script that displays content of two files
 4. A Script that dislays the last ten lines of a file
+5. A Script that displays the first ten lines of a file